georgel2020/Autorun/README.md

 C:\Program Files\LANDrop\LANDrop.exe
 ```
 - Start the program then press button `Yes` to confirm, the programs will be started soon!
-- Press the button `C` to edit the program list.
+- Press the button `S` to edit the program list.
 - Press the button `A` to see the copyright.
 - Press the button `L` to change language.
 Now English and Chinese are translated.
 - You can move the `EXE` file to the startup path to let it start when you turned on your PC.